Life Cycle

 With experience and an inspection at just the right time it is possible to predict their intention.

-The queen and cloud of bees (the swarm) fly out and cluster (the cluster is also called a swarm) in a tree, on a post, in a hedge or something similar nearby.
-They bivouac until scout bees, about 100-200 of them, find a new home.
-But some small swarms (casts - with a virgin Q) leave the hive without bivouacking.
+Before flying to their new home they have to find it!
+The queen and cloud of bees (the swarm) fly out and cluster (the cluster is also called a swarm) in a tree, on a post, in a hedge, or something similar nearby.
+They bivouac until scout bees, about 100-200 of them, find a suitable nest site.
+Small swarms called casts are headed by virgin queens and fly straight to their new homes, which are often close to their mother hive.

 When the tops of the frames are well covered, the colony may be ready to swarm.